 The fund has been provided to support and encourage undergraduate and graduate student research, scholarship and creative activity under the guidance of sponsoring faculty members.
 Grants awarded from this fund are not intended to cover the entire cost of a research project; they are intended to assist a student’s research efforts.
 Research grants be awarded on a reimbursement basis or in the form of direct payments to vendors and suppliers.

-The Center for Scholarship Information (CSI) is the official clearinghouse for scholarships at CSULB.
+The Financial Aid and Scholarships Office (CSI) is the official clearinghouse for scholarships at CSULB.
 CSI collects, organizes, and distributes information on scholarships as well as administers specific scholarships for the Division of Student Affairs (University Scholarships) and supports all the Colleges with scholarships on campus.

 The goal of this program is to provide substantive financial support to masters students who are conducting exceptional research, scholarly, and creative activities and who come from educationally or economically disadvantaged backgrounds.
 The GRF award amount is $9,000 for an academic year ($4,500 per semester).
 The fellowship is non-renewable.
 Applications are due spring semester.